dArignac/treasury/README.md

 - React App
   - go to the `treasury` folder
     - copy the `.env` file to `.env.local` and fill the values
       - Firebase settings can be found in the Firebase project settings (you need to create a project beforehand of course)
       - TMDB API key can be found here: https://www.themoviedb.org/settings/api
+      - do the same for the production file `.env.production.local`
     - install dependencies with `npm i`
 - Firebase functions
   - go to `functions` folder